aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024/README.md

-# Example of Scoring code for the Smart healthcare competition - TWESD2024
+# Example of Scoring code for the Smart Healthcare Competition - TWESD2024

 This repository contains an example of Python evaluation code for the Challenge, an is not obligation to use it.